hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_marker_identification.md

 <img src="../img/tSNE-multiple.png" width="600">

-We can explore the range in expression of specific markers by using violin plots:
+We can also explore the range in expression of specific markers by using violin plots:

 ```r
 # Vln plot - cluster 3